caiks/WBOT02/README.md

 <!-- TODO -

-Now do the computed scanned from initial with valency 10 with more history (and overflow) to see how the hotspots develop and to improve the representation.
-The interesting regions of the random models are not the same as for the scanned, so use initial.

-Note that the scanned *models* did not start out with a high threshold - there threshold is constant (at 200) for all path lengths.

 Seeing that 90 is more interested in darker areas e.g. figurine, but is this because we did not do the min entropy while scanning?

-randomised models 82 and 88 have low multipliers but they are still too high to obtain long paths

-Mode 6 for model 61 has `4x4=16` tiles each of which is `20x20=400` scans and takes the topmost `"event_size" : 5` events of the 16 tiles.
-So the fraction of events is 1:1280.
-Mode 16 model 89 takes `"scan_size" : 20` records/tiles and does `20/"scan_step" : 4 = 5` scans in each dimension i.e. `5x5=25` scans for each and then selects the topmost `"event_size" : 4`, i.e. the fraction of events is 1:125.
-To make strictly comparable we should have to change as follows: `"scan_size" : 16`, `"scan_step" : 1` and `"event_size" : 5`.
-The scan compute would be 16 times longer.
-Might not get so much benefit if we can rely on convolution.
-Could go with `"scan_step" : 2`, i.e. 4 times compute and a ratio of 1:500.
-Given that we have over-mode% for model 61 of 0.8% to 2.6% (average 1.4%), but for model 89 it is 2.7% to 3.3% (average 2.9%), it seems clear that model 89 is quantitatively better - not only is it larger and with longer mean and mode, although not overflowing, but with 10 times less scanning it has twice as many features.
-Or could this be interpreted as being more normal?
-Model 89 is a little more normal than model 61, but it is much closer to model 61 than model 82.
-Don't confuse expected with normal - the difference is because scanned is much different from randomised.

-1-level model 61/73 representations are better than 2-level models 89 or 90 for contour005.
-Could the entropy threshold be causing the model to grow in dull places?
-Should the scan be every 2 cells instead of 4?
-(Need 4x scan compute.)

 model 90 has very good tie and generally is smoother than either 61 or 89.
 Does the backgrounds better.
 61 does the face much better.
 Probably this is just the higher valency which gives many smooth gradient alignments that are not available to the other models.
 Could try re-running model 90 with a valency of 10 to see what effect it has on the smoothness and the weight given to backgrounds and surfaces.